Choosing Tunes for Contra Dance Medleys

 There are good reasons for longer dances too.
 Most of the time, only the caller is aware of these issues.
 Don't make the caller choose between pleasing the band by letting them work through all their arrangements and letting the dance run longer than it ought to.

 As long as the band talks with the caller throughout the evening, there shouldn't really be any problem.
 If you've got a hot three-tune medley, you can still play it for a short dance.
-The band just has to know in advance that each tune is going to be played fewer times than usual.
+The band just has to know in advance that each tune is going to be played fewer times than u

-Best viewed on Mozilla Firefox July 19, 2009
+Best viewed on Mozilla Firefox February 13, 2024.
+1:12 PM

 This page created, maintained & copyrighted by Mickey Koth